CryosphereVirtualLab/cvl-3d-viz/README.md

 At this point, execute each cell of the Examples notebook in turn, and observe as new elements get added to the visualization in the browser window containing the CVL 3D globe.

 ![img/examples.jpg](img/examples.jpg)

-Quickstart:

-1. Start an instance of the CVL server:
-	- `python3 cvl/server.py`
-2. Start the Examples notebook
-	- ```jupyter notebook notebooks/Examples.ipynb```
-3. Open the CVL website: [https://cvl.eo.esa.int](https://cvl.eo.esa.int)
-4. Execute each cell of the notebook in turn, and observe as new elements get added to the visualization in the browser tab containing the CVL 3D visualization